VeRO: A Harness for Agents to Optimize Agents: Results and Discussion

 \textbf{Generalization across evaluation sets is not guaranteed.} Optimizations targeting one task do not uniformly transfer to related tasks.
 Under \textit{Cookbook+Reasoning}, Pawn iteration 3 achieved +5.75\% on GAIA but simultaneously regressed -17.8\% on SimpleQA (Appendix \ref{appendix:observations}).
-Inspection of the commit reveals the optimizer added a complex multi-step verification tool that improved multi-hop reasoning but introduced unnecessary overhead for simple factual queries.
-This pattern, where task-specific optimizations harm performance elsewhere, underscores the importance of validating on multiple tasks.
+Inspection of the commit reveals that the optimiser added a complex, multi-step verification tool that improved multi-hop reasoning but introduced unnecessary overhead for simple factual queries.

 \textbf{Runtime efficiency varies substantially across templates.} Beyond accuracy, templates affect the computational cost of optimized agents. \textit{Evidence-Based} produces agents that run 2$\times$ faster than \textit{Tool-Centric} (26.2s vs.\ 56.6s per sample for Knight; 12.6s vs.\ 32.8s for Pawn) while maintaining competitive accuracy (Appendix~\ref{appendix:agent_comparison}).
 This efficiency gain stems from the template's emphasis on lightweight modifications and explicit discouragement of complex tool additions.
 While we do impose timeouts on target agent rollouts, we do not explicitly factor this into our budget definition $B$; we discuss this limitation in Appendix \ref{appendix:limitations}.